metrasynth/svaudio/README.md

 First, install the latest version of docker.

+Next, build the stack to make sure that part succeeds:

+    $ docker compose build

+Initialize your database by running this:

+    $ docker compose run --rm django ./manage.py migrate

-Then, run this to bring up your stack:
+Then, bring up the rest of the backend stack:

     $ docker compose up